Links to Get the Good Stuff!

 During training, you’ll be giving a lot of treats.
 Especially if your dog is a young puppy, you will be replacing a significant portion of their caloric intake from mealtimes with training treats.
 It’s important for those treats to be healthy (including complete and balanced, since your replacing large portions of meals).
 They also need to be high value to the dog.
 Our in-store pricing at WAGD is better than you’ll find online.
 But if we’re not convenient, here are a couple of our faves that you can find online.

 These two are the current faves of the WAGD training team.
 The yum factor is really high on these.
 Most dogs will work hard to earn them!
 They are super healthy, with the only potential downside is that they contain multiple protein sources which can be a no-go for dogs with food allergies.
 But we also think that’s part of why dogs find them so very tasty.
+The fact that they are formulated as a food (rather than a treat) means that they are complete and balanced.
+So, even if you substitute these for a large portion of dog’s typical diet, your pup will still be getting everything they need.
+This is especially important when we’re training young dogs who are still growing, yet are also on a heavy training schedule.

 Dr. Marty Nature’s Blend Essential Wellness Freeze-Dried perfect sized training treat for medium to large breeds.
 Minimal crumbling.
 This one includes turkey, beef and salmon